mdn/content/files/en-us/web/api/window_management_api/multi-screen_origin/index.md

 - The values of {{domxref("Window.screenLeft")}}, {{domxref("Window.screenTop")}}, {{domxref("Window.screenX")}}, {{domxref("Window.screenY")}} for each window are reported relative to the multi-screen origin.
 - When using {{domxref("Window.moveTo()")}} and {{domxref("Window.open()")}}, windows are positioned relative to the multi-screen origin.

-> **Note**: Not all browsers officially support multi-screen origin, but some have their own non-standard implementations.
+> **Note:** Not all browsers officially support multi-screen origin, but some have their own non-standard implementations.
 You are advised to check the browser compatibility information of the above features for the behavior in each browser.

 ## Visual examples